ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-csv.markdown

 4. Select **From CSV File**.
 5. Select the file to import.
 6. You can name the [collection](../../../../client-api/faq/what-is-a-collection) where the file will be imported.
 When running an [RQL](../../../../indexes/querying/what-is-rql) query, the code `from` refers to the collection that contains the desired document.
-7. Define CSV options.
+7. Define **CSV options**.
+Make sure they match the source .csv file.
+   * Fields Delimiter - Comma is the standard default.
+   * Text Qualifier - Double quote is the standard default.
+   * Whitespace - CSV data is meant to be clean of white spaces because in strings, they can lead to misinterpretations.
+Trimming is an opportunity to clean-up unwanted white spaces.
+See if your source data has unwanted white spaces before you decide if or how to trim.
 8. Select **Import Collection**

-After importing the CSV file, the resulting document should look like the document [above](../../../../studio/database/tasks/import-data/import-from-csv#how-should-i-format-my-documents-as-csv).
+After importing the CSV file, the resulting .json document should look like the document [above](../../../../studio/database/tasks/import-data/import-from-csv#how-should-i-format-my-documents-as-csv).